 Recovering Damages for Your Motorcycle Accident

 Florida’s insurance laws for motorcyclists are unique compared to other states.
 In Florida, riders only have to prove financial responsibility by either purchasing liability coverage or by securing a Financial Responsibility Certificate.
 They also do not have to carry personal injury protection (PIP) coverage, which would normally cover their medical expenses and lost wages if they suffered an injury in a wreck.
 PIP coverage is only required for motor vehicles with four or more wheels.

 Because motorcyclists are not part of Florida’s no-fault system, the only real way a rider can recover is by seeking damages from another party.
 If you can prove that another party was responsible for the accident, then you can file a claim against him or her.

 Examples of evidence we may be able to use include:

-- The police report;
+- The police report

-- Input from an accident reconstructionist;
+- Input from an accident reconstructionist

-- Other evidence specific to the case, such as the driver’s cellphone records in texting cases, toxicology/breath tests results, and evidence of defects in motorcycle parts.
+- Other evidence specific to the case, such as the driver’s cell phone records in texting cases, toxicology/breath tests results, and evidence of defects in motorcycle parts

 You may still receive compensation even if you were partly to blame for your accident.
 Florida adheres to the pure comparative negligence rule.
 This rule essentially provides that you can still recover damages for your injuries even when you are partly at fault—but you will receive less compensation based on your share of the blame.